nielskee/draft-articles/tech-hiring-pt1.md

 tech interview.
 This is not a good look.
 You'll give the impression of being lazy and amateurish, and that impression will be accurate.

-The biggest risk in failing to prepare is that time pressure forces you to use a last resort interview format.
-In most organisations, the last resort is a dog-eared, coffee-stained, grubby and mildewed handful of A4 sheets : yes, it's the "Technical Interview Question List".
+The biggest risk in being unprepared is that time pressure forces you to use a last resort interview format.
+In most organisations, the last resort is a dog-eared, coffee-stained, grubby and mildewed handful of A4 sheets.
+Yes, it's the "Technical Interview Question List", and it's probably older than some of your colleagues.

 This is usually a museum piece of technical minutiae, corner cases and trick questions, deprecated APIs and obsolete "best practices"...and